OverviewNevado Pisco Oeste 5752 m

 Since 2011, officially nobody is allowed to climb without a Mountain Guide, except for the persons who are members of a Mountaineering Association.
 In this case, the permit can be obtained at the National Park Office in Huaraz, showing the Alpine Club card.

 Take care of nature as usual in the natural sites and particularly within the boundaries of all the natural parks.
-Carry out everything you bring in and help to conserve the beautiful landscape!
+Carry out everything you bring in and help to conserve the wonderful landscape!

 Pisco Oeste main routes overview